 Height: 6′ 6″

 The Gross Vehicle Weight Rating (GVWR) of the Nest is 4,000 lbs which allow the Nest to be towed with a medium to full-sized SUV or pickup.
 For example, a Hyundai Santa Fe has a towing capacity of 5,000 lbs.

 The net carrying capacity is 600 lbs which should be quite sufficient for clothes, groceries, accessories, etc. The freshwater capacity is 24 gallons which for 1-2 which again is sufficient for a single person or a couple.

 For interior comfort, you will find a 30-amp, 13,500 BTU A/C unit with a heat strip, and a 16,000 BTU ducted furnace.
 A 3.22 cubic-foot refrigerator is also standard on the Nest 16FB and 16U.

-Windows are aplenty, 8 of them allow natural light and an excellent view of your surrounding.
+Windows are aplenty, 8 of them allow natural light and an excellent view of your surroundings.
 The queen-sized bed (58″ x 80″) comfortably sleeps up to two.

 Features – Exterior